 Mrs. Young brings significant financial, business, governance, and legal experience to our Board.
 Her long experience in the financial services sector, including service as both Chief Executive Officer and General Counsel of Phoenix, has exposed Mrs. Young to a number of areas, including financial reporting, leadership and talent development, and risk management.
 As a board member and former executive, she also has extensive transactional experience, including mergers and acquisitions, divestitures, spin-offs, and restructurings.
-Mrs. Young's recognized leadership skills and broad corporate governance experience, including with regard to board succession planning, board composition, and executive leadership, are useful for her service as Chair of the Nominating Committee and a member of the Compensation Committee.
+Mrs. Young's recognized leadership skills and broad corporate governance experience, including with regard to board succession planning, board composition, and executive leadership, are useful for her service as Lead Director and a member of both the Nominating Committee and the Compensation Committee.
 Mrs. Young serves as a member of the Supervisory Board and a member of both the risk committee and the audit committee of Aegon N.V.
-Mrs. Young has had experience serving as an independent director on the boards of two other public companies, as well as on the boards of non-profit organizations.
-Mrs. Young is a faculty member of the National Association of Corporate Directors ("NACD") Board Advisory Services.
-She was a 2013 NACD Board Leadership Fellow and a 2012 Advanced Leadership Fellow at Harvard University.
+She also serves as a director of Save the Children International, a worldwide non-profit organization.
+Mrs. Young has had experience serving as an independent director on the boards of two other public companies, as well as on the boards of other non-profit organizations.
+Mrs. Young is a faculty member of the NACD Board Advisory Services.
+She has been an NACD Board Leadership Fellow since 2013 and a 2012 Advanced Leadership Fellow at Harvard University.
 Mrs. Young was named to the NACD Directorship 100 for 2015.